CarrotyLemons/rust_control_algorithms/README.md

 # Future implementation
 - Derivative filtering (imported from filtering crate)
     - Output diagrams for both with and without
-- Allowing measurement of process variable for derivative term instead of error

 # Usage
 ## PID